The library is open to everyone at break and lunchtime every day.

 The book(s) will be checked out to you through the computer, and your journal and book will be stamped with the date you need to renew or return.

-When you are done with your book(s) bring them back to the librarian to check them back in on the computer, or you may drop them in the returns box outside of the library.
+When you are done with your book(s) bring them back to the librarian or you may drop them in the red returns basket on the desk

 If your books are overdue you will receive an email to remind you, so check your school email regularly.